EndPointCorp/end-point-blog/2025/02/client-mining.md

   - Social Media (LinkedIn, X, Meta, etc.)
 - **Strategic Partnerships** – Collaborations with complementary businesses.
 - **Acquisitions & Mergers** – Buying companies that align with your strengths.

+Again, focus on your company's area of expertise, and sychronize to it.
+The world today is very segmented, and potential clients expect you to already understand at least the basics of their needs.

 ### Proactive Strategies
 - **Cold Outreach** – Email marketing and cold calling (effective in some cases).